H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/MySQL.md

 >
 > Additionally, the `Connection Reset by Peer` error can occur when pods cannot communicate with each other or with themselves.
 For example, if your pod's IP is `10.0.0.1` and you try to use `curl` to access it via `example.com`, which is bound to `10.0.0.1`, you may encounter the `Connection Reset by Peer` error.
 However, using `curl` directly to `10.0.0.1` would work properly.
 This issue can arise even within the same `virtual machine`.

+### Filtering IP for Load Balancer MySQL in `Kubernetes DigitalOcean (DOKS)`

+To filter the IPs for the MySQL load balancer, you can refer to the [`DOKS Documentation`](https://github.com/digitalocean/digitalocean-cloud-controller-manager/blob/master/docs/controllers/services/annotations.md).
+These documents provide an easy way to allow only specific pod IPs, which can enhance security, for example.

 ## Cleanup

 To remove the deployed resources from your Kubernetes cluster, run the following commands: